 What does this mean?

 Well, it’s similar to Netflix, only more useful!
-You register on the platform, fills in your card details, click on ‘buy a course’.
-Then the money is withdrawn from your account automatically, and in return, lessons are credited.
+You register on the platform, fill in your card details, click on ‘buy a course’.
+Then the money is withdrawn from your account automatically and, in return, lessons are credited to your Lingoda student account.

-Since it is a subscription system, the course fee will be charged once a month every month, until you cancel the course and close your account.
+Since it is a subscription system, the course fee will be charged once a month, every month, until you cancel the course and close your account.
+You can do this easily by contacting our student support team.

-This is convenient because you don’t have to remember a thousand different payments at different times!
+This is convenient because you don’t have to remember a thousand different payments at different times – it’s automatically done for you!

 Subscriptions – it’s a matter of habit